-If you are a pilot, a conviction for reckless driving will result you in being grounded for a period of time.
+- If you are a pilot, a conviction for this offense will result you in being grounded for a period of time.

-If you are peace officer, your command is going to be notified of your reckless driving conviction.
+- If you are peace officer, your command is going to be notified of your conviction for this offense.

 You should speak with your lawyer about any and all collateral consequences of a reckless driving conviction before your trial date.